-Pay-for-Performance Linkage - FY 2020 MIP Payouts Were Below Target, Reflecting the Impact of the COVID-19 Pandemic
+Pay-for-Performance Linkage - FY 2021 MIP Payouts Were At Maximum, Reflecting Our Strong Financial Performance

-Our FY 2020 company financial performance results, on a consolidated basis, were below the established target levels, reflecting strong sales and operating profit results during the first three quarters of the fiscal year offset by the impact of the COVID-19 pandemic on sales and operating profit in the fourth quarter.
-In line with our compensation philosophy and in accordance with standards we set at the outset of the year, MIP payments to our NEOs for FY 2020 were below target but above threshold levels.
+Our FY 2021 company financial performance results, on a consolidated basis, were above the maximum performance goals for sales and operating profit, reflecting strong performance during the last three quarters of the fiscal year offset by the significant impact of the COVID-19 pandemic on sales and operating profit in the first quarter.
+In line with our compensation philosophy and commensurate with the achievement level of the pre-established performance goals, MIP payments to our NEOs for FY 2021 were at the maximum.

-FY 2020 MIP Performance Goals
+FY 2021 MIP Performance Goals

-FY 2020 financial performance metrics were:
+FY 2021 financial performance metrics were: